material-components/material-components-ios/components/TextControls/README.md

 ![Shrine outlined text field](docs/assets/shrine-outlined-text-field.png)

-### Cards theming example

-In order to achieve something like the examples shown above, import your desired theming target.
+In order to achieve something like the examples shown above, add one of the relevant theming subspecs to your `Podfile`:

 ```bash
 pod 'MaterialComponents/TextControls+FilledTextAreasTheming'